MPC 75

-MPC 75 was an aircraft project of the company "MPC Aircraft GmbH" a subsidiary of "Deutsche Airbus".
+The MPC 75 was a proposed type of aeroplane.
 Work on the project was done mainly between 1988 and 1992 in Hamburg, Germany.
-Predevelopment work was finished, however the project never got the "go ahead" and never made it into full development.
+Predevelopment work was finished, however the project never made it into full development.

 Development

 On 3 October 1985, Messerschmitt-Bölkow-Blohm (MBB) of West Germany signed a memorandum of understanding (MoU) with China National Aero-Technology Import & Export Corporation (CATIC) to jointly study the feasibility of an aircraft designated the MPC 75, a propfan-powered regional aircraft that would seat 60 to 80 passengers.
 On 6 June 1986, the companies agreed to another MoU during the 1986 Hanover ILA air show to start the second phase of feasibility studies.
 MBB also signed an MoU at that event with General Electric to determine whether its unducted fan (UDF) propulsion technology could be scaled down to power the MPC 75.

 The results of the feasibility study were released internally in July 1987.
 It concluded that the MPC 75's baseline configuration met the technical and market requirements, which included the critical mission of Kunming, China to Chengdu, China.
 The feasibility study also declared that the General Electric's 9,620 lbf GE38-B5 UDF was the only suitable engine investigated, with a takeoff thrust-specific fuel consumption of 0.240 lb/lbf/h, and a cruise SFC of 0.519 tsfc at Mach 0.8 and 35,000 ft.
 The baseline configuration had grown to seat about 75 passengers, with a potential stretched version holding about 100 passengers.
 The primary alternative engine studied was the 14,500 lbf PW–Allison 501-M80E, an engine proposed jointly by Pratt & Whitney and the Allison Engine Company, that was a propfan derivative of the Allison T406/501-M80C turboshaft engine selected for the V-22 Osprey tiltrotor aircraft.
 This engine was ruled out as too powerful, because it required the baseline aircraft configuration to be in the 90–110 seat range.
 However, at their respective baseline configurations, the 501-M80E had a superior specific fuel burn value of 0.0285 kg per nautical mile per seat, compared with the GE38-B5's 0.0324 kg/nmi/seat.